SiyiP/linked-blog-starter-md/11 HEENT/SFP Superficial Face; Facial Nerve_Reaves.md

 	4. MS ,
 	5. TREAT: alc/glycerol injection thru foramen OVALE for injection into the ganglion
 	6. insertion of small balloon sometimes to stretch that semilunar ganglion = percutaneous rhizotomy
-2. if we get an inujury at the lacrimal gland, near the N to stapedius
+2. if we get an injury at the lacrimal gland, near the N to stapedius
 	1. injury right outside the internal acoustic meatus , -> dry eye loss of parasympathetic innervation to lacrimal glands
 	2. hyperacusis - paralysis of stapedius muscle between the ganglion + stapedius bc inhibits the quality of sound
 	3. lesion at chorda tympani - loss of taste in 2/3rds of tongue + also **loss of submandibular + sublingual salivary glands**